Mudslide After Wildfire: Why Earth Movement Is Covered When Fire Is the Cause

 The CDI’s Position: Earth Movement Claims After Wildfire

 The California Department of Insurance has formally addressed this issue.
-Following the catastrophic January 2018 Montecito debris flows — which killed 23 people and destroyed over 100 homes after the December 2017 Thomas Fire denuded the hillsides above the community — the CDI issued guidance to insurers stating that claims for debris flow and mudslide damage should be evaluated under the efficient proximate cause doctrine.
+Following the catastrophic January 2018 Montecito debris flows — which killed 23 people and destroyed over 100 homes after the December 2017 Thomas Fire denuded the hillsides above the community — then-Commissioner Dave Jones issued a formal Notice on January 29, 2018 (CDI Release 012-18) directing insurers that claims for debris flow and mudslide damage should be evaluated under the efficient proximate cause doctrine.
 The CDI’s position is straightforward: if the Thomas Fire was the efficient proximate cause of the vegetation loss that led to the debris flows, those claims should be covered under the fire and wildfire coverage in the homeowner policy.

 This was not a novel legal theory.
-The CDI was articulating what Sabella, Garvey, and Insurance Code § 530 already required.
-But the formal guidance served an important purpose: it put insurers on notice that the Department expected compliance and that improper denials based on the earth movement exclusion — when wildfire was the efficient proximate cause — would be treated as potential violations of the Fair Claims Settlement Practices Regulations.
+The CDI was articulating what Sabella, Garvey, Howell, and Insurance Code § 530 already required.
+The Legislature then codified the rule for wildfire-related mudslides by enacting Insurance Code § 530.5 in 2018.
+The formal CDI guidance and the statutory codification together put insurers on notice that improper denials based on the earth movement exclusion — when wildfire was the efficient proximate cause — would be treated as potential violations of the Fair Claims Settlement Practices Regulations.

 The CDI has reinforced this position after subsequent wildfire seasons.
-Following the 2018 Camp Fire and Woolsey Fire, the 2020 fire season, and most recently after the January 2025 Palisades and Eaton fires, the Department has reaffirmed that the efficient proximate cause doctrine applies to post-wildfire earth movement claims and that insurers denying these claims on earth movement exclusion grounds face scrutiny under California’s unfair claims practices laws.
+Following the 2018 Camp Fire and Woolsey Fire, the 2020 fire season, and most recently after the January 2025 Palisades and Eaton fires, the Department has reaffirmed that the efficient proximate cause doctrine applies to post-wildfire earth movement claims.
+Commissioner Ricardo Lara issued CDI Bulletin 2025-3on February 4, 2025 (in the immediate aftermath of the LA-area fires), reminding insurers that California’s anti-concurrent causation framework cannot be used to defeat coverage where a covered peril (the wildfire) was the efficient proximate cause of the subsequent earth-movement loss.
+Insurers denying these claims on earth movement exclusion grounds face scrutiny under California’s unfair claims practices laws.

 Insurers Have Largely Followed This Reasoning